 In 1997 Michael then became a full time horticultural photographer.
 With his new wife Sonia he travelled widely in North America, Europe, Australia and New Zealand photographing for a company in Europe as well as for horticultural magazines and catalogues.
 Michael gave horticultural talks (including all about willows) and also advises homeowners on garden design and garden problems.

-The nursery began in 2006 and is now in it's 12th year.
-Michael learned how to put up a website using iWeb and started developing Vermont Willow Nursery. as soon as Michael published the site for the first time in 2002 and Apple ended iWeb.
+The nursery began in 2006 and is now in it's 13th year.
+Michael learned how to put up a website using iWeb and started developing Vermont Willow Nursery.
+As soon as Michael published the site for the first time in 2012 Apple ended iWeb.
 Oops!
 Luckily a Canadian company bought the rights to the iWeb program and issued Everweb in 2013 and the following year Michael switched to that program with the great assistance from the owners and on-line support groups.
 The first few years the site was very amateurish and Michael had lots of suggestions from on-line developers.
 The website is now Michael's pride and joy; it is the product of hundreds of hours of work.
 Michael used his knowledge of photography to show Willows in a way that no one has ever done before.
 He hope's that the website promotes the use of Willows and allows people to learn more about these great plants.
-In the nursery Michael has close to 500 different willows, probably the largest collection in North America and is totally addicted to the genus!
+In the nursery Michael has close to 500 different willows, probably the largest collection in North America and maybe the World.
+Michael is totally addicted to the genus Salix!

 In 2017 Sonia and Michael visited Norway, Finland and Iceland, where Michael saw lots of Salix for the first time.
-In June 2018 Michael will be visiting China for the first time in on a trip to the Yunnan Mountains.
-Then to Newfoundland in July, both with NARGS (North American Rock Garden Society).
-Sadly, Michael is not allowed to bring back cuttings from these trips as all Willows are banned from entry into the US by the very misinformed/misguided people at APHIS (Animal and Plant Health Inspection Service).
+In June 2018 Michael visited China for the first time in on a trip to the Yunnan Mountains.
+Sadly, Michael is not allowed to bring back cuttings from this trips as all Willows are banned from entry into the US by the very misinformed/misguided people at APHIS (Animal and Plant Health Inspection Service).
 Typical government ignorance!

 Michael is now is now sharing his knowledge of the genus Salix to help Public Gardens with the nomenclature of their Willows in their Collections.
 He has assisted the Denver Botanical Garden, the Chicago Botanical Garden, the Morton Arboretum, the Holden Arboretum, the Dawes Arboretum, the Brooklyn Botanical Garden, and the Montreal Botanical Garden.
 When he isn't able to help, Michael calls on two Russian Salicologists to help out.
-First is Dr. Irina Belyaeva, head of the Herbarium of the Royal Botanic Gardens Kew; secondly Dr Julia Kuzovkina of the University of Connecticut.
-Together the three of us have recently worked on a paper regarding the taxonomy of Salix gracilistyla, its cultivars and hybrids—including Salix xleucopithecia (gracilistyla x caprea), what the West (including us) erroneously called Salix chaenomeloides; a totally different species.
-Here's a link to that species: CHAEN
+First is Dr. Irina Belyaeva, recently retired head of the Herbarium of the Royal Botanic Gardens Kew; secondly Dr. Julia Kuzovkina of the University of Connecticut.
+Together the three of us recently worked on a paper regarding the taxonomy of Salix gracilistyla, its cultivars and hybrids—including Salix xleucopithecia (gracilistyla x caprea).
+This is what the West (including us) erroneously called Salix chaenomeloides; a totally different species.
+Here's a link to that species: CHAEN.
+What was incorrectly labelled Salix chaenomeloides, Michael gave the cultivar name 'Winter Beauty' as it is so showy all winter.
+'Winter Glory'.

 Dr Kuzovkina has published a Willow Check List of all published Salix cultivars and is involved with the authority that will control the publishing of new Willow cultivar names.